stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * This includes pointers to other structures, e.g. the `pApplicationInfo` field of the instance descriptor.

-* The structure layout also nicely explicitly specifies the order of the fields since it is derived from the Vulkan header (unlike reflection where the field order is undefined, hence the `@FieldOrder` annotation required for JNA structures).
+* The structure layout explicitly specifies the order of the fields since it is derived from the Vulkan header, unlike reflection where the field order is undefined (hence the `@FieldOrder` annotation required for JNA structures).

 The `mapping` method in the helper reflects the structure field by name: